klust/SupercomputersForStarters/docs/4_Storage/4_05_To_remember.md

 When discussing scaling a storage system from the size of a PC storage system to the size of a supercomputer storage system, one should realise:

 -   Scaling capacity is cheap.
-Often one only needs to add disks and disk enclosers and not so much servers when using drives with interfaces that are specifically made for that (and in particular SAS drives as we have seen in the drive technology comparison table).
+Often one only needs to add disks and disk enclosures and not so much servers when using drives with interfaces that are specifically made for that (and in particular SAS drives as we have seen in the drive technology comparison table).